abdo1rahman/abdoasem-portfolio/README.md

 Not only was this project a show of my skills, but it was a huge chance for me to learn new things.
 I am proud of every pixel in this project, every line of code, and every bug I faced.
 This project was my first, and probably only, chance to see what styles _I_ like, what colors _I_ enjoy, and what animates _me_.

 This will not be my last try at building a portfolio; I am still going to learn a lot more things, and then I will have to build a new website that can truly show off those new skills.
-I will also keep you posted on what I am learning, what challenges I will be facing, and what life lessons I will take on my **_upcoming blog website_** whose look and feel will be inspired by this very project.
+I will also keep you posted on what I am learning, what challenges I will be facing, and what life lessons I will take on my <span style="color: cyan; font-style: italic; font-weight: 700; text-decoration: underline;">upcoming blog website</span> whose look and feel will be inspired by this very project.

 **Thank you for checking out this repository.**